iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 </details>
 <br />

+<strong>9.
+Using Buckets</strong>
-<strong>9.</strong> List the bottom third of all countries in the Western Asia sub-region that speak Arabic.
+List the bottom third of all countries in the Western Asia sub-region that speak Arabic.

 <details>
   <summary>Click to expand expected results!</summary>